Joey Iest: Early career

 Iest started racing in 2012, at nine years old, after his grandfather bought him a used quarter midget.
 He had raced at his local home track, Madera Speedway.
 He didn't have any background coming into racing but got help from trainer Rusty Lomier throughout his five years of racing in quarter midgets.

 Throughout 2012 to 2016, Iest competed in Senior Honda, Light 160, and Light World Formula events, and finished off his quarter midget career with two national championships.

 Iest moved up to USAC HPD Focus Midget Series in 2017, racing at Madera Speedway.
 He would win Rookie of the Year in his first season.

 Iest returned to the HPD Focus Midget Series in 2018, competing on dirt and asphalt tracks.
 He was allowed to drive a junior late model race at Madera Speedway for Naake-Klauer Motorsports later in the year.
 He started in the back but managed to finish in sixth.
 He would go on to drive the final four races of the 2018 season and would go full-time racing for Naake-Klauer in 2019.

-2019 would be a very successful year for Iest, as he won the 51FIFTY Jr. Late Model Series championship with Naake-Klauer Motorsports, along with winning the USAC Western Speed 2 Midget Series championship, getting seven wins in only seven starts.
+2019 would be a successful year for Iest, as he won the 51FIFTY Jr. Late Model Series championship with Naake-Klauer Motorsports, along with winning the USAC Western Speed 2 Midget Series championship, getting seven wins in seven starts.

 For 2020, Iest competed full-time in the SRL Southwest Tour, where he won his first career race at Stockton 99 Speedway, finishing in front of two former SRL champions, Jeremy Doss, and Cole Moore.